shuaiOKshuai/Tail-GNN/README.md

 ### Note:
 - We utilize utils/data_process.py to prepare different datasets into the input format.
 To run model on your datasets, please refer to utils/data_process.py to process data to input format.
-- For Email dataset, we utilize the same data split as reported in meta-tail2vec.
+- For Email dataset, we utilize the same data split as reported in meta-tail2vec [this link](https://github.com/shuaiOKshuai/meta-tail2vec).

 ## Cite

+	@inproceedings{liu2020towards,
+		title={Towards locality-aware meta-learning of tail node embeddings on networks}, author={Liu, Zemin and Zhang, Wentao and Fang, Yuan and Zhang, Xinming and Hoi, Steven CH}, booktitle={Proceedings of the 29th ACM International Conference on Information & Knowledge Management}, year={2020}
+	}